“AV-Preeminent” Rated Lawyer by Martindale-Hubbell & Personal Injury Lawyer for over 35 Years

 How Does This Rule Affect Bringing a Personal Injury Lawsuit?

-Florida’s Dangerous Instrumentality Doctrine can increase the number of parties who might be liable in a car accident, because vehicle owners may be legally responsible for a crash—even if they weren’t the ones driving.
-From an injured person’s perspective, this often means there may be additional insurance policies—or additional defendants—to pursue when filing a personal injury claim.
+Florida’s Dangerous Instrumentality Doctrine can increase the number of parties who might be liable in a car accident, because vehicle owners may be legally responsible for a crash, even if they weren’t the ones driving.
+From an injured person’s perspective, this often means there may be additional insurance policies or additional defendants to pursue when filing a personal injury claim.

 Meanwhile, Florida’s insurance requirements can affect how and from whom you recover compensation.
 Florida is a “no-fault” state, which means drivers typically must rely on their own PIP coverage first for medical costs and a portion of lost wages, regardless of who caused the crash.

-However, once you meet certain thresholds—such as serious or permanent injuries—you can step outside Florida’s no-fault system and file a liability claim against the at-fault driver (or the car’s owner under the Dangerous Instrumentality Doctrine).
+However, once you meet certain thresholds, such as serious or permanent injuries, you can step outside Florida’s no-fault system and file a liability claim against the at-fault driver (or the car’s owner under the Dangerous Instrumentality Doctrine).
 This opens the door for additional compensation beyond what PIP provides, such as payment for pain and suffering, higher medical bills, or significant lost wages.

 Does Any of This Affect My Insurance Premium?

 Yes, it can.
 Your insurance provider may consider many factors when setting premiums, including who regularly drives the vehicle and how much risk the owner might carry.
-Under the Dangerous Instrumentality Doctrine, if you own the car, you’re potentially liable if a permissive driver has an accident—so insurers may view that as a higher risk.
+Under the Dangerous Instrumentality Doctrine, if you own the car, you’re potentially liable if a permissive driver has an accident.
+Therefore, insurers may view that as a higher risk.

 Additionally, if you have multiple drivers on your policy (like teenage or young adult children), your premiums typically reflect that added risk.
-Finally, any history of accidents or claims filed—whether under Florida’s no-fault system or against other parties—could lead to higher rates over time.
+Finally, any history of accidents or claims filed, whether under Florida’s no-fault system or against other parties, could lead to higher rates over time.

 Does It Matter If My Child Is Under 18 or Over 18?